qouteall/immptl/docs/wiki/Datapack-Based-Custom-Portal-Generation.md

 It will be triggered when the player experiences conventional dimension travel (with loading screen), for example going through a vanilla nether portal.
 This is useful for converting other mod's portal.

+**This only works for the portals that are similar to nether portal**, such as the Lost Paradise (Aether) portal.
+"Similar to nether portal" means that the two side's portal block structure are composed by inner portal blocks and outer frame blocks.

 ## Other Examples

 One-way end portal using bedrock as frame.